-The following is an overview of The Fund and how it works.
+The following is an overview of the Triton Knoll Community Fund and how it works.

-- All eligible applicants / projects, located within 3km of the landfall location, 5km of the substation location and 1km of the onshore cable route can apply for funding.
+- All eligible applicants / projects, located within 3km of the landfall location, 5km of the substation location and 1km of the onshore cable route were able to apply for funding.

 Sue Fortune, Lincolnshire Community Foundation.
 Contact Sue using the following contact details:

-We have conducted two consultations with local communities to help to decide how the Community Fund should work, who will be eligible to apply for funding and also who should administer the fund.
+We have conducted two consultations with local communities to help to decide how the Community Fund will operate, who will be eligible to apply for funding and also who should administer the fund.